intel/unet/single-node/openvino_saved_model/README.md

        --output_graph saved_model.pb \
        --output_dir frozen_model
 `
+3. Use the OpenVINO model optimizer to convert the frozen TensorFlow model to OpenVINO IR format.

-Once you have a frozen model, you can use the OpenVino model optimizer to create the OpenVino version.
+Once you have a frozen model, you can use the OpenVino model optimizer to create the OpenVINO version.

-First, set the OpenVino environment:
+First, set the OpenVINO environment:

 `source /opt/intel/computer_vision_sdk/bin/setupvars.sh`